makma/fingerprintjs.com/content/blog/incognito-mode-detection-detecting-visitors-who-browse-in-incognito-mode.md

 This method does not work on Safari anymore, and it was not reported to work on any other major browser.

-## Method 5: FingerprintJS
+## Method 5: Fingerprint

-After going through all the previous methods and experiencing their limitations, let’s look at [FingerprintJS](/).
-FingerprintJS promises "99.5% accurate browser fingerprinting,” which will allow you to detect your visitors’ true identity and protect your content.
+After going through all the previous methods and experiencing their limitations, let’s look at [Fingerprint](/).
+Fingerprint Promises "99.5% accurate browser fingerprinting,” which will allow you to detect your visitors’ true identity and protect your content.

-FingerprintJS is helpful in many use cases, including:
+Fingerprint is helpful in many use cases, including:

 * Preventing account fraud or fake accounts by making sure all your visitors are real.
 * Making sure all payments are made securely, preventing fraudulent payments.